Board of Directors

 - Matt Schooler, M.Ed., LAT, ATC – Secretary– Sr. Director Orthopedics & Sports Medicine and Neurosciences Institutes, Novant Health

-- Dianne Neal Blixt – Treasurer – CFO, Reynolds American, Retired
+- Dianne Blixt – Treasurer – CFO, Reynolds American, retired

 - Angela Daniels- Director of Community Engagement & Donor Relations, WSSU